adamzvolanek/DevRackDocs/sonarr.md

 Create an profile named 'Czech' with only "Czech" and "English" selected.
 Arrange "Czech" to be above "English".

 Create an profile named 'English' with only "English" selected.

-#### Release Profiles

-Under Release Profiles, create a new profile named 'HEVC'.
-Check 'Enable Profile' and in 'Preferred' enter `x265` with a score of 10 and `x264` with a score 5.

 ### Settings --> Indexers